pcrumley/ml_stat_resources/ML/sequence.md

 - [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/), Christopher Olah

+   Blog post describing LSTMs with lots of visuals.

 - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/), Jay Alammar

    High level explantation of transformers.

 - [Visual explanations of RNN's](https://youtu.be/LHXXI4-IEns)

+    Youtube video.
 Recurrent Neural Networks are an extremely powerful machine learning technique but they may be a little hard to grasp at first.
-For those just getting into machine learning and deep learning, this is a guide in plain English with helpful visuals to help you grok RNN's.
+For those just getting into machine learning and deep learning, this is a guide in plain English with helpful visuals to help you grok RNN's. (*10 mins*)

 - [The fall of RNN / LSTM](https://towardsdatascience.com/the-fall-of-rnn-lstm-2d1594c74ce0)

+   Blog post describing what attention is, and why attention based models often outperform LSTMs.

 - [Attention and Augmented Recurrent Neural Networks](https://distill.pub/2016/augmented-rnns/)